(Updated as of February 2019)

 11. Optional / Non-Required Documents (For attachment)

 - Hotel/Accommodation Booking: Confirmation (if available).
-You can book ahead through Agoda or Booking.com for later payment
+You can book ahead through Agoda or Booking.com for later payment or free cancellation.

 - Letter of Explanation addressed to the Embassy Consul